| Title: | Bayesian Kernelized Tensor Regression |

 BKTRRegressor$get_beta_summary_df( spatial_labels = NULL, temporal_labels = NULL, feature_labels = NULL )

-vector: The spatial labels used in summary.
+spatial_labelsvector: The spatial labels used in summary.
 If NULL, then all spatial labels are used.
 Defaults to NULL.

-vector: The temporal labels used in summary.
+temporal_labelsvector: The temporal labels used in summary.
 If NULL, then all temporal labels are used.
 Defaults to NULL.

-vector: The feature labels used in summary.
+feature_labelsvector: The feature labels used in summary.
 If NULL, then all feature labels are used.
 Defaults to NULL.

 A new data.table with the beta summary for the given labels.